rikumat/NNLite/NNLite/loss/BCE/BCE.md

 * M is the number of outputs in each sample

 ## Backward pass
-Since the loss is a sum of terms each depending only on one Z_{ij}, the calculation of partial derivatives is straightforward.
+Since the loss is a sum of terms each depending only on one $$Z_{ij}$$, the calculation of partial derivatives is straightforward.
 Specifically, we get

 $$ \frac{\partial E}{\partial Z_{ij}}=-\frac{1}{MN}\frac{\partial}{\partial Z_{ij}}[Y_{ij}log(Z_{ij}) + (1-Y_{ij})log(1-Z_{ij})]$$